rrliu/elburrito.dev/content/about/index.md

 date: 2020-05-23T20:41:16-04:00
 ---

+Currently: software engineer at Google.

-Currently: transitory.
-I graduated from Princeton in 2020 with a degree in Computer Science and a certificate in Technology and Society.
+Previously, I graduated from Princeton in 2020 with a degree in Computer Science and a certificate in Technology and Society.

 As a programmer, I'm interested in databases, distributed systems, and cloud services.